-In reviewing base salary levels for 2014, the Committee considered the comparative market data and recommendations provided by Cook & Co. and, with respect to other NEOs, the CEO's recommendations and the company's established policy for 2014 salary increases.
-Effective in March 2014, the Committee increased Mr. Fettig's salary to \$1,450,000, Mr. Venturelli's salary to \$600,000, Mr. Todman's salary to \$900,000, Mr. Bitzer's salary to \$915,000, and Mr. Szczupak's salary to \$715,000 from levels previously established in 2013.
-These increases were implemented to remain consistent with our compensation philosophy of targeting NEO base salaries at the median range of the comparator group in 2014.
+In reviewing base salary levels for 2015, the Committee considered the comparative market data and recommendations provided by Cook & Co. and, with respect to other NEOs, the CEO's recommendations and Whirlpool's practice for 2015 salary increases.
+Effective in March 2015, the Committee increased Mr. Fettig's salary to \$1,480,000, Mr. Venturelli's salary to \$650,000, Mr. Todman's salary to \$920,000, and Mr. Bitzer's salary to \$945,000 from levels previously established in 2014.
+Effective in July 2015, Mr. Brega's salary was increased to 1,749,000 Brazilian Reais (BRL) from levels previously established in 2014.
+These increases were implemented to remain consistent with our compensation philosophy of targeting NEO base salaries at the median range of the comparator group in 2015.
 In some cases, base salaries may be higher or lower than the market median based on factors such as executive performance, experience, and responsibilities.
+In recognition of his increased scope of responsibility and appointment as President and Chief Operating Officer, the Committee approved a salary increase to \$1,000,000 for Mr. Bitzer, effective November 1, 2015.